 OpenShift Enterprise by Red Hat is a Platform as a Service (PaaS) that provides developers and IT organizations with a cloud application platform for deploying new applications on secure, scalable resources with minimal configuration and management overhead.
 OpenShift Enterprise supports a wide selection of programming languages and frameworks, such as Java, Ruby, and PHP.

-Built on Red Hat Enterprise Linux and Google Kubernetes, OpenShift Enterprise provides a secure and scalable multi-tenant operating system for today’s enterprise-class applications, while providing integrated application runtimes and libraries.
+Built on Red Hat Enterprise Linux and Kubernetes, OpenShift Enterprise provides a secure and scalable multi-tenant operating system for today’s enterprise-class applications, while providing integrated application runtimes and libraries.
 OpenShift Enterprise brings the OpenShift PaaS platform to customer data centers, enabling organizations to implement a private PaaS that meets security, privacy, compliance, and governance requirements.